0xsandblast/FindMyFood_ReactNative1/README.md

-# FindMyFood_ReactNative1
+# FindMyFood_ReactNative
-React-Native project for JuniorISEP.
+React-Native project for Junior ISEP.

+Building the Frond-End of a mobile application to fight against food waste and students insecurity.

+Developping JavaScript skills through React-Native JS based framework.